MarbleInc/espros-driver/README.md

 ##### espros_xyz.launch

-Publishes PointCloud2.
-Subscribes to espros_distance/image_raw
+Publishes PointCloud2 to espros/distance/points.
+Subscribes to espros/distance/image_raw

 ## Subscribed topics

 ### Configuration

-espros_param
+espros/param

 Published topics cannot be enabled/disabled via this method; they can only be specified at driver launch.
 Output validation and orientation can be configured via this method.